grafana/agent/docs/rfcs/0004-agent-flow.md

 * Easier for users to understand the dependencies between components
 * Easier to build a GUI for
-    * Inputs and Outputs are well typed
+    * Inputs and Outputs are well defined and less granular
     * Connections are made by connecting two components directly, compared to expressions which connect subsets of a component's output
 * References between components are no more than strings, making the text-based representation language agnostic (e.g., it could be YAML, JSON, or any language)